 Cons

 This complete home gym allows for an incredible 100+ exercises.
-It’s built to last with a heavy-duty steel frame that has been reinforced with a powder coat finish.
+It’s built to last with a heavy-duty steel frame reinforced with a powder coat finish.
 The sturdy aircraft cables are also built for durability with a tensile strength of 2,000 lb.

-We found this to be a great all-in-one workout station as it combines various arm and leg stations that allow you to strengthen different muscle groups for a comprehensive full-body workout.
-The upside of this, of course, if that you don’t need to switch between gym equipment.
+We found this a great all-in-one workout station, combining various arm and leg stations that allow you to strengthen different muscle groups for a comprehensive full-body workout.
+The upside of this, of course, is that you don’t need to switch between gym equipment.

-The 3 most important features are the multi-functional press arms for a variety of arm and chest exercises so you can work on your pec, tricep, and bicep muscles among others.
-Then, there’s the dual-action leg developer with it’s six oversize rocker pads and a row and curl bar.
+The 3 most important features are the multi-functional press arms for various arm and chest exercises to work on your pec, tricep, and bicep muscles, among others.
+Then, there’s the dual-action leg developer with six oversized rocker pads and a row and curl bar.

 It’s designed to ensure that you do the exercises with the proper form, so you get the maximum effects without the risk of injury.
-And the last important feature to take note of is the Olympic free-weight track for weightlifting or strength training.
+The last important feature is the Olympic free-weight track for weightlifting or strength training.

 It has 6 weight plate pegs that can be easily organized for accessibility.